 Animals of different groups did not have any macroscopic anatomical changes.
 Histological examinations of the control and CoQ10 groups revealed a normal histoarchitecture of the interstitial Leydig cells and seminiferous tubules, which exhibited a sequential arrangement of germ cells at various stages of differentiation, with the lumens filled with spermatozoa.
-In contrast, the Carb-treated group displayed irregular degenerative changes in the epithelium of the seminiferous tubules, accompanied by hyperemia of the blood vessels, interstitial edema with eosinophilic secretions, and infiltration of inflammatory cells (Figure 1b).
-The Carb-evoked changes in the histological aspect of the testes were partially restored by CoQ10 therapy, but there were still bubbly areas in the thickness of the seminiferous tubules that lacked germ cells (Figure 1c).
+In contrast, the Carb-treated group displayed irregular degenerative changes in the epithelium of the seminiferous tubules, accompanied by hyperemia of the blood vessels, interstitial edema with eosinophilic secretions, and infiltration of inflammatory cells (Fig. 1 b).
+The Carb-evoked changes in the histological aspect of the testes; were partially restored by CoQ10 therapy, but there were still bubbly areas in the thickness of the seminiferous tubules that lacked germ cells (Fig. 1c).

 These above-mentioned findings were also confirmed by quantitative histomorphometric examination.
-The histomorphometric evaluation of the testes revealed a significant reduction (p < 0.05) in quantitative parameters, such as epithelial thickness, tubular diameter, and Leydig cell count within the interstitial tissue of rats administered with Carb (Figure 2).
-In contrast, the measurements of the epithelial thickness, tubular diameter, and Leydig cell count of the Carb + CoQ10 group were found to be substantially higher than those recorded in the Carb-treated group (Figure 2).
+The histomorphometric evaluation of the testes revealed a significant reduction (P < 0.05) in quantitative parameters, such as epithelial thickness, tubular diameter, and Leydig cell's count within the interstitial tissue of rats administered with Carb (Fig.2).
+In contrast, the

+С О, measurements of the epithelial thickness, tubular diameter, and Leydig cell's count of the Carb + CoQ10 group were found to be substantially higher than those recorded in the Carb-treated group

+(Fig. 2).

 To determine whether Carb-induced abnormalities occur via the apoptosis process, the expression levels of the pro-apoptotic protein Bax, caspase-3, and the anti-apoptotic protein Bcl-2 were evaluated using immunohistochemistry techniques.
-Compared with the control group, Carb exposure significantly increased the immunoreactive activity of Bax and Caspase 3, as well as decreased the immunoreactivity of bcl-2 protein in tissue sections of the testis.
-Otherwise, the declined immunoreactive activity of Bax
+Compared with the control group, Carb exposure significantly increased the immunoreactive activity of bax and caspase 3 as well 1 as decreased the immunoreactivity of bcl-2 protein in tissue sections of the testis.
+Otherwise, the declined immunoreactive activity of bax and caspase 3 as well as enhanced the immunoreactivity of bcl-2 were seen in the in testis sections of the Carb + CoQ10 rats, compared to the Carb group.
+These results mean a significant modulation in the apoptosis-related proteins when CoQ10 was combined with Carb administration (Fig.3a to 5a).
+In this regard, the quantification assessments of immunoreactivity of bax, caspase 3 and bcl-2 confirmed the histological results.
+Consequently, it can be inferred that CoQ10 mitigates Carb-caused testicular apoptosis by elevating the levels of pro-apoptotic proteins while concurrently reducing the levels of anti-apoptotic proteins (Fig.3b to 5b).